Robpol86/Flask-Large-Application-Example/README.md

 it in that module as a module-level variable.

 I structure my `config.py` with several classes, inheriting from the previous one to avoid duplicating data.

+### Tests

+The tests directory structure mirrors the application's.
+This makes it easy to group tests for specific views/modules.
+If a module such as `core/email.py` requires several tests, I would split them up into different test modules inside a a package such as `tests/core/email/test_feature1.py` and so on.